Gitax18/Working-with-Typescript/readme.md

 This repository contains my practice work with TypeScript.
 It includes notes, code examples, and projects that demonstrate the concepts and applications of TypeScript in real-world scenarios.

-## About This Repository

-This repository is designed to explore and understand the core and advanced features of TypeScript.
-It emphasizes building scalable and maintainable applications using strongly typed JavaScript.

 ## Repository Structure

 The repository is organized into directories that focus on specific topics and concepts: